go-beans/go/README.md

 A `BeanPostProcessor` can replace a singleton bean with another instance, such as a caching, monitoring, or security proxy.

-Post-processors run before and after bean initialization, either during ioc.Refresh() or when a lazy bean is initialized later.
-They may return the current instance unchanged or return a replacement assignable to the bean's registered type.
+Post-processors run before and after bean initialization, either during `ioc.Refresh()` or when a lazy bean is initialized later.
+They may return an updated instance or a replacement assignable to the bean's registered type.

 When multiple post-processors replace the same bean, each processor receives the instance returned by the preceding processor.
-After Refresh() completes, dependency injection and providers returned by ioc.Resolve() expose the final bean replacement.
-A provider may intentionally retain an earlier instance; references it has already returned are not automatically updated.
+After `ioc.Refresh()` completes, dependency injection and providers returned by `ioc.Resolve()` expose the final bean replacement.

-The original bean remains responsible for its initialization and destruction callbacks.

-After post-processing completes, the container updates injected singleton references to point to their final replacements.
-This includes injected fields in original beans and intermediate proxies.

 Only fields marked with `inject` are updated.
 Proxy delegate references should not use the `inject` tag when they intentionally refer to an earlier instance in the replacement chain.

-Prototype dependencies are not recreated during this final reinjection pass.

 ### Initialization Order